FSLNext/fslnext.github.io/docs/en/QuickStart/Intro.md

 # FSL.Next Introduction

-FSL ( Future Starlight Launcher ).Next is a remastered version of FSL.RH.

-This version has a more beautiful UI, more user-friendly operations and more features, a better use of the experience.
+FSL (Future Starlight Launcher).Next is a reset version of FSL.RH, featuring a more aesthetically pleasing UI, user-friendly operations, additional features, and an improved user experience.

-## Interface Optimize
+## Interface Optimization

-Except of using modern UI, it also stopped using designer.

-This way, there will be no mismatches during maximization.
-So, maximize is now able.
+In addition to employing a more modern UI, it has moved away from the designer, with controls written entirely in code by hand.
+This ensures that there will be no misalignment even at maximum size.
+Therefore, it is now usable when maximized!

-## Config Files
+## Configuration Files

-FSL.Next now imports new config files system.
+FSL.Next introduces a brand-new configuration file system, so you no longer need to reset your settings every time you start up!

-Config files are archived in "config" folder in FSL's directionry.
-Includes accounts.fsl and settings.fsl ,

-If you want to move data, just copy these files.
+The configuration files are stored in the config folder under the FSL root directory, containing two files: accounts.fsl and settings.fsl (accounts and settings).
+If you need to transfer data, simply copy these two files.

-You can click save button during you've changed settings, and there's auto-saving in accounts page.

-FSL Will always load your config files when launcher start, except if it's missing or broken.

-### Multi-Accounts Manage

-Now you can manage and create more accounts, but third-party authenticate is now disabled.
+You can change settings and click save, while accounts are saved automatically.
+You can even choose not to save account information!

+Regardless, FSL will load your configuration file upon startup, unless it does not exist or has been corrupted.

+### Essential Multi-Account Management for Launchers

+You can now set up multiple accounts.

-You can create account by select a way of authenticate, then do some simple operation to create a account.
+You can add accounts by selecting the verification method and then performing some simple operations.

-- **Offline Authentication:** Type username by the following textbox, then click "create account".
+- **Offline Authentication:** Enter the player's name in the input box below and click add.
-- **Microsoft Authentication:** Click the following button and link your Microsoft account in the browser.
-If you completed authentication, launcher will process your Minecraft profile, then add to list automaticly.
-Except of you don't bought Minecraft...
+- **Microsoft Authentication:** Click the button to open a webpage for verification.
+After the verification process is complete, the launcher will retrieve your account information and add it automatically.
+Unless, of course, you have not purchased Minecraft...

-All of these ways supports "Don't save information".
-This information will only save in this time, and will be deleted when FSL restarted.
+Both verification methods support not saving information, which means they will only be saved for the current session and will not be loaded after a restart.

-If you are using FSL in a public computer or directiory, we advice you don't save information.
+If you are using on a public computer/directory, it is recommended not to save information.

-**Please always support genuine Minecraft!!!**
+**Please always support the legitimate version of Minecraft!!!**

-### Better Settings Page
+### Diversified and Well-Organized Settings Interface

-Settings page is now tabview.
-Includes Launch,Download,Personelize.
+The settings interface is now categorized by tabs, which can be divided into tabs such as Launch, Downloads, Personalization, etc., and changes can be made after opening.

-It's not messy now, and it also can be saved.
+The settings are no longer disorganized as before, and they can now be saved.